helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 <details class="qna-accordion">
     <summary class="qna-accordion__question">
-        Can I use your mods with non-English localizations of the <cite>KOtOR</cite> games and The Sith Lords Restored Content Mod (TSLRCM)?
+        Can I use your mods with non-English localizations of the {% cite "KotOR" %} games and The Sith Lords Restored Content Mod (TSLRCM)?
     </summary>
     <div class="qna-accordion__answer">
-        <p>No. I play and mod the <cite>KotOR</cite> game in English exclusively.
-Some of my mods in particular will cause your game to crash if you are playing a non-English localization of the <cite>KotOR</cite> games and TSLRCM, because those mods add custom dialogues that do not exist in the vanilla game in order to prevent characters from referring to the player character as the wrong gender.
-The only solution to crashes caused by you playing on a non-English localization is to play the <cite>KotOR</cite> games and TSLRCM in English.</p>
+        <p>No. I play and mod the {% cite "KotOR" %} game in English exclusively.
+Some of my mods in particular will cause your game to crash if you are playing a non-English localization of the {% cite "KotOR" %} games and TSLRCM, because those mods add custom dialogues that do not exist in the vanilla game in order to prevent characters from referring to the player character as the wrong gender.
+The only solution to crashes caused by you playing on a non-English localization is to play the {% cite "KotOR" %} games and TSLRCM in English.</p>
         <p>If you are interested in making a non-English translation or localization of my mods yourself, you may contact me to ask for my permission to do so.
-However, since I am not familiar with any of the non-English languages officially supported by the <cite>KotOR</cite> games, I am unable to provide support for any issues players may have with using your non-English translation or localization of my mod.</p>
+However, since I am not familiar with any of the non-English languages officially supported by the {% cite "KotOR" %} games, I am unable to provide support for any issues players may have with using your non-English translation or localization of my mod.</p>
     </div>
 </details>

 <details class="qna-accordion">
     <summary class="qna-accordion__question">
-        For your <cite>KotOR 2</cite> mods that require The Sith Lords Restored Content Mod (TSLRCM) to work, will you make an alternate version that does not require TSLRCM?
+        For your {% cite "KotOR 2" %} mods that require The Sith Lords Restored Content Mod (TSLRCM) to work, will you make an alternate version that does not require TSLRCM?
     </summary>
     <div class="qna-accordion__answer">
         <p>No, I will not make a no-TSLRCM version of my mods that require TSLRCM to function.
-TSLRCM is widely agreed by players, including KotOR modders, to be an essential mod for the best experience with <cite>KotOR 2</cite>.
-Making a non-TSLRCM version of content mod like this would require me to spend extra time to replay <cite>KotOR 2</cite> without TSLRCM, and therefore subjecting myself to a lesser experience with the game, which I consider a massive waste of my time.
-In general, if you see any <cite>KotOR 2</cite> mod that requires TSLRCM to work (not just my mods), do not expect to see a non-TSLRCM version.</p>
+TSLRCM is widely agreed by players, including KotOR modders, to be an essential mod for the best experience with {% cite "KotOR 2" %}.
+Making a non-TSLRCM version of content mod like this would require me to spend extra time to replay {% cite "KotOR 2" %} without TSLRCM, and therefore subjecting myself to a lesser experience with the game, which I consider a massive waste of my time.
+In general, if you see any {% cite "KotOR 2" %} mod that requires TSLRCM to work (not just my mods), do not expect to see a non-TSLRCM version.</p>
         <p>If you are having issues with using TSLRCM, I suggest you report the bugs you encountered and ask for help for solving your issues on the <a href="https://deadlystream.com/forum/4-tslrcm/" target="_blank">TSLRCM forum on Deadly Stream</a>.</p>
     </div>
 </details>

 <details class="qna-accordion">
     <summary class="qna-accordion__question">
-        How to install your mods on the Xbox/Android/iOS/Nintendo Switch/any other non-PC version of <cite>KotOR</cite> or <cite>KotOR 2</cite>?
+        How to install your mods on the Xbox/Android/iOS/Nintendo Switch/any other non-PC version of {% cite "KotOR" %} or {% cite "KotOR 2" %}?
     </summary>
     <div class="qna-accordion__answer">
-        <p>Sorry, <strong>I cannot help directly with modding the KotOR games on any console or mobile devices, because I only own the PC version of the <cite>KotOR</cite> games</strong>.
+        <p>Sorry, <strong>I cannot help directly with modding the KotOR games on any console or mobile devices, because I only own the PC version of the {% cite "KotOR" %} games</strong>.
 I make no promises that I will port my KotOR mods for those platforms specifically either.</p>
-        <p>Some of my mods require TSLPatcher to install to make the mod work properly, especially if you also want to use other mods in addition to my mods and for <cite>KotOR 2</cite>, The Sith Lords Restored Content Mod.
+        <p>Some of my mods require TSLPatcher to install to make the mod work properly, especially if you also want to use other mods in addition to my mods and for {% cite "KotOR 2" %}, The Sith Lords Restored Content Mod.
 Simply copying and pasting files from my mod to your game's directory does NOT guarantee my mod will work as intended, and you may encounter bugs that could possibly game-breaking.</p>
         <p>For Android and iOS users, I suggest referring to the <a href="https://kotor.neocities.org/modding/" target="blank">KotOR Community Portal's modding guide</a>, specifically their general instructions in their mobile mod builds.
-See <a href="https://kotor.neocities.org/modding/mod_builds/k1/full_mobile#General_Instructions" target="_blank">this page for <cite>KotOR 1</cite></a> and <a href="https://kotor.neocities.org/modding/mod_builds/k2/full_mobile#General_Instructions" target="_blank">this page for <cite>KotOR 2</cite></a>.</p>
+See <a href="https://kotor.neocities.org/modding/mod_builds/k1/full_mobile#General_Instructions" target="_blank">this page for {% cite "KotOR 1" %}</a> and <a href="https://kotor.neocities.org/modding/mod_builds/k2/full_mobile#General_Instructions" target="_blank">this page for {% cite "KotOR 2" %}</a>.</p>
         <p>For Nintendo Switch users, in order to mod the KotOR game on Switch, first you need to hack your Switch or install a modchip in your Switch, then use the <a href="https://deadlystream.com/files/file/2102-kotor-switch-modding-framework/" target="_blank">KotOR Switch Modding Framework</a> and <a href="https://deadlystream.com/files/file/2106-kotor-ii-switch-modding-framework/" target="_blank">KotOR II Switch Modding Framework</a> to install mods.
 According to JacqylFrost, the creator of these frameworks, both TSLRCM and my Handmaiden same-geneder romance mod work with the KotOR 2 version of the framework.
 I suggest you ask JacqylFrost directly if you need help with modding the KotOR games on Switch.</p>
         <p>For Steam Deck users, you may refer to JacqylFrost's <a href="https://www.reddit.com/r/kotor/comments/10horqp/steam_deck_modding_including_modbuild/" target="_blank">Steam Deck modding guide</a> on the KotOR subreddit.</p>
     </div>